stpica/Personal-Website/content/authors/admin/_index.md

 superuser: true

 # Role/position/tagline
-role: Ph.D.
-Candidate in Economics Boston University
+role: Research Fellow Bank of Italy

 # Organizations/Affiliations to show in About widget
 # organizations:
-# - name: Boston University
+# - name: Bank of Italy
 #   url: http://www.bu.edu/econ/

 # Short bio (displayed in user profile at end of posts)